vishalm029/FrontEnd-Developer-Assessment/README.md

 ## Credits

-This project was created by [Your Name] as a sample demonstration of building an E-Commerce website using HTML, CSS, JavaScript, and APIs.
+This project was created by Vishal Mishra as a sample demonstration of building an E-Commerce website using HTML, CSS, JavaScript, and APIs.